-- (1) The infrastructure planner may request the consumer trustee to conduct a competitive tender in relation to the granting or increasing of access rights- - (a) under an access scheme, and - (b) in accordance with the declaration for the access scheme. - (2) The infrastructure planner for an access scheme must exercise- - (a) the access scheme functions for the access scheme if the infrastructure planner is appointed to administer the access scheme, or - (b) a particular access scheme function for the access scheme if the infrastructure planner is directed to exercise the function in the declaration for the access scheme. - (3) The access scheme functions for an access scheme are as follows- - (a) to administer the access scheme, including to establish, administer and operate a register for access rights under the access scheme, - (b) for a competitive tender, in relation to the granting or increasing of access rights, not conducted by the consumer trustee- - (i) to make rules about the conduct of the competitive tender, and - (ii) to conduct the competitive tender in accordance with the rules, - (c) to determine the eligibility criteria for the grant or increase of access rights to participants in the access scheme- - (i) in consultation with the consumer trustee, and - (ii) before the competitive tender is conducted, - (d) to determine the terms and conditions for the grant or increase of access rights to participants in the access scheme,
+- (1) The infrastructure planner may request the consumer trustee to conduct a competitive tender in relation to the granting or increasing of access rights- - (a) under an access scheme, and - (b) in accordance with the declaration for the access scheme. - (2) The infrastructure planner for an access scheme must exercise- - (a) the access scheme functions for the access scheme if the infrastructure planner is appointed to administer the access scheme, or - (b) a particular access scheme function for the access scheme if the infrastructure planner is directed to exercise the function in the declaration for the access scheme. - (3) The infrastructure planner must not exercise the following functions until it has published the standard development agreement- - (a) to request the consumer trustee to conduct a competitive tender under subclause (1), - (b) to conduct a competitive tender under Schedule 1A, clause 3(1), - (c) to conduct an application process under Schedule 1A, clause 5(1). - (4) In this clause-